mud2009/language-suggester/README.md

 ## Description

-This site allows users to find a programming language to begin learning.
+This site allows users to find a programming language to learn.
 The site achieves this by taking the user's form entries and then calculating which language best suits those entries. :grin:

 ## Link to site